There are hundreds of ways to promote a self-published book.

 But it will almost always be in thumbnail size.
 Your cover needs to be clear, sharp, and high quality when it is reduced in size on book retailer sites.

-If you have excellent expertise in book cover design and Photoshop, fine.
+If you have excellent expertise in book cover design and Photoshop, that’s fine.
 If not, forget about creating your own book cover and hire a professional.

 Your book cover is your absolute number one book promotional tool, so don’t cut corners.